cjbell630/FNaF_Advance/notes-todo/notes.md

 |---------------|:---------------------:|:---------------------:|:--------------------:|:-------------------:|
 | **Frequency** |     3.02s/181.2f      |     4.97s/298.2f      |     4.98s/298.8f     |    5.01s/300.6f     |

-These values have been converted to frames (assuming 60fps) and tweaked slightly to allow for an lcm the size of an int.

 > NOTE: Multiple animatronics CAN be in the same room at the same time.
 From what I can find, as well as from testing,
 > Freddy can never be seen if other animatronics are in the same room as him.
 However, I'm not definitively sure which
-> of
-> Bonnie or Chica overrides the display.
+> of Bonnie or Chica overrides the display.

 #### Chica and Bonnie